FAQs

 Who started Bricks for the Blind?

 BFTB was started by Matthew Shifrin.
 Matthew was born blind, and when he was 13 years old a dear friend, Lilya Finkel, wrote and gave him text-based instructions to build a LEGO set.
 Matthew was amazed and thrilled that he could build the set by himself!
 Inspired by their success, Matthew and Lilya created instructions for other LEGO sets.
 After Lilya died from cancer, Matthew made it his personal mission to immortalize Lilya’s love and compassion by continuing their work and bringing it to as many blind people as possible.
 He has spent years working with others to write, test, and provide text-based instructions for LEGO sets.
-In the fall of 2023, Matthew officially created the non-profit organization called Bricks for the Blind (www.bricksfortheblind.org).
+In the spring of 2024, Matthew officially created the non-profit organization called Bricks for the Blind.

 How many sets are available from BFTB?